att-circ-contrl/NeuroCam/README.md

 ## Idiosyncracies

-The following idiosyncracies are present (due to the "written in a hurry and not re-factored" aspect mentioned in the previous section):
+The following idiosyncracies are present (per "there is a lot of room for improvement" in the overview section):

 * Frame-grabbing has low jitter once it's been started but the individual streams have time skew of up to 0.25 seconds relative to each other.
 This